-2.7 Germany
+3.7 Germany

 The German 6G Programme comprises different kinds of projects.
-The "6G Platform Germany" or more precisely the "Platform for Future Communication Technologies and 6G" is the so-called "umbrella organization" of the German 6G Programme [2].
+The "6G Platform Germany" or more precisely the "Platform for Future Communication Technologies and 6G" is the so-called "umbrella organization" of the German 6G Programme [28].
 It is intended both to make scientific contributions to the content design of 6G and to ensure the scientific-organizational support for the processes that are necessary for the successful implementation of the German 6G program.
-The program was announced in April 2021 and is structured as follow (Status September 2023):
+Key information about the German Initiative programme are summarized in Table 20.